Rome

 Sounds like a Toga Party!

-Happiest of Saturnalia holidays and warmest wishes to you and to your families.
-May the holidays find you surrounded by friends and family, basking deservedly in the warmth and happiness of hearth and home.
+Happiest of Saturnalia holidays and warmest wishes to you all and to your families.
+May the holidays find you surrounded by worthy friends and family, basking deservedly in the warmth and happiness of hearth and home.

 We did some research to find out when ancient Romans historically held their New Year's Eve Parties.
 Click here for the answer!